 This Vegan Cinnamon Bread is easy to make, SO moist, eggless, & dairy-free too!
-No yeast is needed to make a cinnamon swirl quick bread that tastes just like a cinnamon roll.
+No yeast is needed to make this dairy-free cinnamon swirl quick bread that tastes just like a vegan cinnamon roll.

 Well, you can add this eggless cinnamon bread to the must-make list because it may be the best one yet!

-Before we jump into some tips & tricks to make this vegan cinnamon cake, here's a quick recap of the simple ingredients you need to make this recipe! (full quantities in recipe card):
+Before we jump into some tips & tricks to make this vegan cinnamon cake, here are the ingredients you need to make this cinnamon loaf cake:

-- Apple Cider Vinegar (this helps create a vegan buttermilk & interacts with the baking soda)
+- Apple Cider Vinegar: apple cider vinegar helps create vegan buttermilk & interacts with the baking soda.
+It can be replaced 1:1 with lemon juice if needed.

 How to make vegan cinnamon bread